ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 There are two types of signature thresholds on a crypto unit.
 The main signature threshold controls how many signatures are needed to run most administrative commands.
 The revocation signature threshold controls how many signatures are needed to remove an administrator.
 Some commands need only one signature, regardless of how the signature threshold is set.

-Setting the signature thresholds to a value greater than one enables dual control from multiple administrators for sensitive operations.
+Setting the signature thresholds to a value greater than one enables quorum authentication from multiple administrators for sensitive operations.
 The maximum value that you can set the signature threshold and revocation signature threshold is eight, which is also the maximum number of administrators that can be added to a crypto unit.

 ### Master keys
 {: #master-key-concept}